-I’ll show you what to look out for and how to increase the resolution of an image in five easy steps.
+In this article, I’ll show you how to change the resolution of your image in five easy steps.

 What Is Image Resolution?

 Resolution is the number of pixels in dimensions of height and width.